 This primarily works with 3 kinds of data sets:

 - Grouping Texts

-Now for the grouping numbers and dates it has a tremendous advantage.
+Now for the grouping numbers and dates, it has a tremendous advantage.
 It can automatically be grouped into a cluster of numbers and dates (aka grouping numbers technique).
 Let’s look at it with an example of Salary table as discussed above.
-In order to get an organised data of no. of employees in different salary range, we would need to use grouping numbers technique.
+In order to get an organized data of no. of employees in different salary range, we would need to use grouping numbers technique.